|Principal criteria||Excellent (1)||Good (2)||Fair (3)||Poor (4)|

 Manuscripts rated 4 (poor) in any of the principal criteria are normally rejected without further review and discussion.
 Manuscripts rated 1–3 (excellent–fair) in all criteria are normally published on the Geoscientific Model Development Discussions (GMDD) website, the discussion forum of GMD, where they are subject to full peer review and interactive public discussion.

 In the full review and interactive discussion, the referees and other interested members of the scientific community are asked to take into account all of the following aspects:

 At the end of the interactive public discussion, the authors may make their final response and submit a revised manuscript.
 Based on the referee comments, other relevant comments, and the authors' response in the public discussion, the revised manuscript is re-evaluated and rated by the topical editor.
-If rated 1–2 (excellent–good) in all of the principal criteria and specific aspects listed above, it will normally be accepted for publication in GMD.
+If rated excellent or good in all of the principal criteria and specific aspects listed above, it will normally be accepted for publication in GMD.
 Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the topical editor if the public discussion in GMDD is not sufficiently conclusive.